- Find a Trail

-The newly open Bradford Rail Trail occupies the former Pan Am rail lines, beautifying an area that once lay strewn with garbage and weeds.
+The Bradford Rail Trail occupies a former Pan Am rail corridor, beautifying an area that once lay strewn with garbage and weeds.
 The city and numerous dedicated volunteers created the mile-long path for pedestrians, cyclists, joggers and other non-motorized users.

 The path extends between Middlesex Street and South Elm Street in Bradford.
 As yet, it has no benches or other amenities, and the trail is surfaced with a thin layer of recycled asphalt chips.
-The Bradford Rail Trail has no lights and will be closed at dark for now.
+As the Bradford Rail Trail has no lights, it will be closed at dark.

 Many hands pitched in to create the trail, including volunteers from numerous organizations.
-Friends of the Bradford Rail Trail invite volunteers to continue with additional work that remains to be done, including helping to keep the area trash-free.
+Friends of the Bradford Rail Trail invites volunteers to continue with the additional work that remains to be done.